jmcuneo/a2-shortstack/README.md

 s designed to help gain experience testing user interfaces.
 If you run two user studies, you should answer two sets of questions.

-Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
----